kiran-revally-unh/kiran-revally-unh/README.md

 Check my pinned repositories below for examples of:

-- Enterprise Angular UI systems and architecture
+- Enterprise React UI systems and architecture
 - Test automation frameworks and tooling
 - Production-ready applications and proof-of-concepts